Mixture of Link Predictors on Graphs: Preliminary

 \subsection{Exploring Heuristics in Link Prediction}

-In this subsection, we focus on three vital types of pairwise factors used in link prediction identified by~\citet{mao2023revisiting}: (a) local structure proximity, (b) global structure proximity, and (c) feature proximity.
+In this subsection, we focus on three vital types of pairwise factors used in link prediction identified by Mao et al.~\cite{mao2023revisiting}: (a) local structure proximity, (b) global structure proximity, and (c) feature proximity.
 For each type, we adopt a single widely used heuristic as a representative metric including Common Neighbors (CN)~\cite{newman2001clustering} for local structure proximity, Shortest Path (SP)~\cite{liben2003link} for global structural proximity, and Feature Cosine Similarity (FCS) for feature proximity.
-We initially evaluate the performance of each heuristic individually and then assess their combinations by simply adding their original values.
+We initially evaluate the performance of each heuristic individually and then assess their combinations by simply adding their normalized values.
+Specifically, we normalize each heuristic value $(h)$ to the range of [0, 1] using $\frac{h-h_{max}}{h_{max}-h_{min}}$, where $h_{max}$ and $h_{min}$ are the maximum and minimum heuristic values in the dataset.
+One exception is the calculation of SP, where a smaller SP indicates a higher likelihood that two nodes are connected.
+Therefore, we first calculate $\frac{1}{SP}$, and then normalize it in the same way as other heuristics.
 For this evaluation, we employ Hits@3 as the metric for smaller datasets and Hits@20 for larger OGB datasets.
 The results for Citeseer and ogbl-collab are illustrated in Figure~\ref{fig:combine}, with diagonal values representing the individual performance of each heuristic.
 We can have two observations: {\bf(1)} combining different heuristics generally enhances overall performance, indicating that reliance on a single heuristic may be inadequate for accurate link prediction; and {\bf(2)} the performance of each heuristic varies across datasets.
 For instance, in the Citeseer dataset, FCS and CN exhibit comparable performance.
 However, in the ogbl-collab dataset, CN significantly outperforms FCS.